 Step 6: Combine the If Then block and the Condition block

-Remember the rule we set on Step 4?
+Remember the rule we set in Step 4?
 It can now be said as “when the cat touches the blue color, then put the cat back to x and y position.
-Here’s how it looks like in Scratch for the cat sprite.
+Here’s what it looks like in Scratch for the cat sprite.

 Step 7: Keep checking every time the cat moves

 This means that our If Then and Condition blocks should be inside a Forever Loop block.
-Here’s how it looks like.
+Here’s what it looks like.

 Now, before we continue, please try your program again.
 Check if the mouse can freely move and turn for as long as it is within the space inside the maze.
 But once it touches the wall, it should go back to its original place.
 If everything’s good, proceed to the next step, otherwise, fix the issue first.

-Step 8: Add the muffin in the maze
+Step 8: Add the muffin to the maze

-This is simply adding another sprite in the project (red then blue arrows) and place it at the end of the maze (green arrow).
+This is simply adding another sprite in the project (red then blue arrows) and placing it at the end of the maze (green arrow).
 You might need to make the muffin smaller.

 Step 9: When the cat touches the muffin

 What will happen when the cat finally touches the muffin?
 Well, maybe we can say “Yum yum!”.
-And so, we also need to use an If Then block and Condition block here.
+And so, we also need to use an If-Then block and a Condition block here.

 The condition is “when cat touches the muffin”.
 Fortunately, Scratch has a condition block exactly like that.
 It is the Touching Mouse Pointer block, but instead of the mouse pointer, we can change it to Muffin (red arrow).